zzdroide/borgmatic/Readme.md

     - `bupsrcs.cfg`: &lt;type> &lt;name> &lt;path>

       Where &lt;type> is:
-      - `linux` for an ext4 linux root or data partition.
-Must be a LV and have free space in the VG for a snapshot, to backup while in use.
+      - `linux` for a Linux root or data partition, that can remain mounted while backing up.
+Must be a LV and have free space in the VG for a snapshot.
-      - `part` to backup the raw partition
+      - `part` to backup the raw partition (for example Ext4 /boot, or Windows' NTFS partition)
       - `data` to backup file data only (exFAT-style)

     - `smarthealthc.cfg`: &lt;hc_url> &lt;dev>

       One line for every mechanical HDD worth preventative replacement.

     > Note: *.cfg files can have comments by starting lines with `#`